oniyukii/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 2.5;
 ```

-b: METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METT-
+b: METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METTI N-

 ```